Active Uncertainty Calibration in Bayesian ODE Solvers: BACKGROUND

 \subsection{SAMPLING-BASED ODE SOLVERS}

-The probabilistic ODE solver by \citet{CGSSZ15} modifies a classic deterministic one-step numerical integrator $\Psi_h$ (e.g. Runge-Kutta or Taylor methods, cf. \citet{hairer87:_solvin_ordin_differ_equat_i}) and models the discretization error of $\Psi_h$ by adding suitably scaled i.i.d.
+The probabilistic ODE solver by \citet{conrad_old_arxiv} modifies a classic deterministic one-step numerical integrator $\Psi_h$ (e.g. Runge--Kutta or multiderivative methods, cf. \citet{hairer87:_solvin_ordin_differ_equat_i}) and models the discretization error of $\Psi_h$ by adding suitably scaled i.i.d.
 Gaussian random variables $\{\xi_k\}_{k=0,\dots,K}$ after every step.
 Hence, it returns a discrete solution $\{U_k\}_{k=0,\dots,K}$ on a mesh $\{t_k = kh \}_{k=0,\dots,K}$ according to the rule

-This discrete solution can be extended into a continuous time approximation of the ODE, which is random by construction and can therefore be interpreted as a draw from a non-parametric probability measure $Q_h$ on the solution space $C\left([0,T],\R^n\right)$, the Banach space of continuous functions.
+This discrete solution can be extended into a continuous time approximation of the ODE, which is random by construction and can therefore be interpreted as a draw from a non-parametric probability measure $Q_h$ on the solution space $C^1\left([0,T],\R^n\right)$, the Banach space of continuously differentiable functions.
 This probability measure can then be interpreted as a notion of epistemic uncertainty about the solution.
-This is correct in so far as, under suitable assumptions, including a bound on the variance of the Gaussian noise, the method converges to the true solution, in the sense that $Q_h$ contracts to the Dirac measure on the true solution $\del_u$ with the \emph{same} convergence rate as the original numerical integrator $\Psi_h$, for $h\to 0$.
+This is correct in so far as, under suitable assumptions, including a bound on the variance of the Gaussian noise, the method converges to the exact solution, in the sense that $Q_h$ contracts to the Dirac measure on the exact solution $\del_u$ with the \emph{same} convergence rate as the original numerical integrator $\Psi_h$, for $h\to 0$: If $(\xi_{k,h})_{k=1}^N \sim \mathcal N(0,\Var(h))$ with $\Var (h) = \mathcal{O}(h^{2q+1})$, then

 This is a significant step towards a well-founded notion of uncertainty calibration for ODE solvers: It provides a probabilistic extension to classic method which does not break the convergence rate of these methods.

 In practice, however, the precise shape of $Q_h$ is \emph{not} known and $Q_h$ can only be interrogated by sampling, i.e.~repeatedly running the entire probabilistic solver.
 After $S$ samples, $Q_h$ can be approximated by an empirical measure $Q_h(S)$.
 In particular, the estimated solution and uncertainty can only be expressed in terms of statistics of $Q_h(S)$, e.g.~by the usual choices of the empirical mean and empirical variance respectively or alternatively by confidence intervals.
 For $S\to\infty$, $Q_h(S)$ converges in distribution to $Q_h$ which again converges in distribution to $\del_u$ for $h\to 0$: